Frequently Asked Questions

 Where is the Police Department located?

-The main office of the University Police Department is located in the lower level of the Student Union.
+The main office of the University Police Department is located in the upper level of the Student Union, room SU-103.
 Our hours are 9 AM to 5 PM Monday through Friday.
 The Communication Center at the entrance of campus is open 24 hours a day.
 Our non-emergency number is (815) 836-5222 or Ext.
 5222 and our emergency phone number is (815) 836-5911 or Ext.
 5911.

 I have a parking permit from last year.
 Do I need to get a new one?